 Insurance companies providing for single-unit households

 Almost all homeowners have building insurance which may cover EOW in sudden events but not from general wear and tear.
-Actively monitoring potential sink leaks with a LAIIER's LoRaWAN water detectors can identify issues earlier, preventing burst pipes and damaged furnishings.
+Actively monitoring potential sink leaks with a our LoRaWAN water detectors can identify issues earlier, preventing burst pipes and damaged furnishings.
 This saves money for the homeowner and the insurance provider who do not have to cover the extra damage.
-By providing more data, insurance providers can have more confidence in covering more policies as they know which damage types can be mitigated with early detection.
+By providing more data, insurance firms can provide more policies as they know which damage types can be mitigated with early detection.

 Insurance companies providing for multi-unit households

-Multi-unit housing such as residential flats are in further danger of leaks as a result of more bathrooms and kitchens in closer proximity.
+Multi-unit housing such as residential flats are in further danger of leaks as a result of more bathrooms and kitchens.
 When a leak does occur, this may cause even more damage as multiple property owners can be affected.
 Legally this can be quite an ordeal for brokers and loss adjusters resolving insurance cases with many parties involved.
-Therefore early detection can prevent the chances of multi-party damage and therefore insurance companies are more in control of the risks.
+Therefore, early detection can prevent the chances of multi-party damage.

 Homeowners may not be able to spot leaks around obscured areas like sinks.
-By installing LAIIER’s sensors, this can give a head start for homeowners to be notified and can then promptly alert plumbing services for assistance.
-This can be especially helpful for plumbing maintenance services overseeing many properties, or could also be a way of continuing brand loyalty to independent plumbing services.
+Installing our water leak detection sensors can give a head start for homeowners to promptly alert plumbing services for assistance.
+This can be especially helpful for plumbing maintenance services overseeing many properties.

-In summary, sinks are a hotspot for a range of potential leak types and do not benefit from how hidden their pipe networks are.
-Consequently, leak detection is usually reactive, such as after a burst pipe, rather than at the first signs.
-This delay can cause further damage to surrounding expensive furnishings which can explain why there are so many exclusion policies in EOW insurances to not cover these risks.
+Sinks are a hotspot for a range of potential leak types.
+What makes the situation worse is that pipes are hidden away so leak detection is usually reactive, such as after a burst pipe.
+This delay can cause further, unpredictable damage to surrounding expensive furnishings.
 Early detection and understanding of a leak are therefore key in repairing sinks earlier and preventing secondary damage.

-LAIIER addresses this need with Severn, an ultra-thin sensor solution that can wrap around pipes or cover custom surfaces so the first signs of a leak are detected.
+LAIIER addresses this need with our Severn Water Leak Detection sensor: an ultra-thin sensor solution that can wrap around pipes or cover custom surfaces to detect leaks.
 This contrasts to current solutions that depend on guessing where to place an obtrusive puck, or requiring cutting pipes.
-LAIIER’s LoRaWAN water leak detector means homeowners and insurance providers can be alerted efficiently, minimizing risks and the complications of insurance claims.
+LAIIER’s LoRaWAN water leak sensor means homeowners and insurance providers can be alerted efficiently, minimizing the risks of further damage.